Forgot your username or password?

-Lauren Shultz, membership and registration, 212 710 3136Lauren manages the registration process for AIGA events and design competitions.
+Lauren Shultz, membership engagement manager, 212 710 3136Lauren manages the registration process for AIGA events and design competitions.
 She is the primary contact for conference attendees and competition entrants.
 She is also part of the membership team, providing support and resources to new and existing members.

 Lauren earned her MA in international arts administration from St. John International University in Turin, Italy, and a BA in art history and Italian from the University of Texas at Austin.
 Her prior experience includes developing and managing a museum membership program, creating unique programming for arts organizations, and assisting in conference and event planning.